0x13bbb/logbook/README.md

 ## guiding principles
 1. Every notification has truly useful/actionable information.
 2. Absolutely minimize the number of actions that the user needs to take.

+## execution
+So what do I want the execution of this idea to look like?
+- Want the system to have minimal portability issues and system requirements
+- But also don't want to ever have to update the app as data grows
+- Actually want to complete the project so focus on what's most useful to me first, any other improvements/generalisations are a plus
+    - Therefore, want backend logic to be easily modifiable by other people because I can't be bothered to fully generalize the notifier logic

+At first, I just want this to be a little app that just runs locally (privacy).
+And for sharing it'll just generate and send images + text.
+No need to be a central platform.

+Data: SQLite
+Backend: Python FastAPI
+Frontend: idk yet